 Movement Sensor Component

-A movement sensor component is a sensor that gives data on where a robot is and how fast it is moving.
+A movement sensor component is a sensor that gives data on where a machine is and how fast it is moving.
 Examples of movement sensors include global positioning systems (GPS), inertial measurement units (IMUs), accelerometers and gyroscopes.

 ModelDescription